IMPORTANT NOTE - This is an OVERSUBSCRIBED program. Apply by February 1 to be considered for this program. See Admission Procedures for details.

 Please be advised that lack of documented immunizations may result in the restriction of clinical placement and therefore may delay and/or prevent completion of the prescribed program.

-ECE graduates are eligible to participate in a Transfer Agreement between the Child and Youth Worker or the Developmental Service Worker programs and take an “accelerated” one year program to earn their CYW or DSW diploma.
+ECE graduates are eligible to participate in a Transfer Agreement between the Child and Youth Care or the Developmental Service Worker programs and take an “accelerated” one year program to earn their CYC or DSW diploma.
 Contact the Program Coordinator for details.